iphysi-opensource/Bioinstrumentation-Wiki/README.md

 "Biomedical Optics (BIOMED)".
 The Optical Society.
 The Optical Society.
 Retrieved 31 March 2018.

     Mandelis, Andreas.
 "Focus on bioinstrumentation and biotechnologies".
 Physics Today.
 68 (1): 50–52. doi:10.1063/pt.3.2662.

-Categories:

-    Spaceflight health effectsSmartphones

-Navigation menu

-    Not logged in
-    Talk
-    Contributions
-    Create account
-    Log in

-    Article
-    Talk

-    Read
-    Edit
-    View history

-Search

-    Main page
-    Contents
-    Featured content
-    Current events
-    Random article
-    Donate to Wikipedia
-    Wikipedia store

-Interaction

-    Help
-    About Wikipedia
-    Community portal
-    Recent changes
-    Contact page

-Tools

-    What links here
-    Related changes
-    Upload file
-    Special pages
-    Permanent link
-    Page information
-    Wikidata item
-    Cite this page

-Print/export

-    Create a book
-    Download as PDF
-    Printable version

-Languages

-Add links

-    This page was last edited on 9 October 2018, at 23:41 (UTC).
-    Text is available under the Creative Commons Attribution-ShareAlike License; additional terms may apply.
-By using this site, you agree to the Terms of Use and Privacy Policy.
-Wikipedia® is a registered trademark of the Wikimedia Foundation, Inc., a non-profit organization.

-    Privacy policy
-    About Wikipedia
-    Disclaimers
-    Contact Wikipedia
-    Developers
-    Cookie statement
-    Mobile view

-    Wikimedia Foundation
-    Powered by MediaWiki